Lixie-Labs/emotiscope-site/the_remote_control.md

 Emotiscope has a mellow yellow LED on the front, that does only three things:

-- **Dim, steady** - Emotiscope is connect to WiFi and ready for use
+- **Dim, steady** - Emotiscope is connected to WiFi and ready for use
 - **Bright, steady** - You're interacting with Emotiscope through the app or touch
 - **Flashing** - No WiFi connection available